 - Disposal methods (i.e. cremation, burial)

-If you feel that you might benefit from talking to someone through the Friends at the End scheme, contact BHS Welfare on 02476 840517 or firstname.lastname@example.org and they’ll put you in touch with your nearest Friend.
+If you feel that you might benefit from talking to someone through the Friends at the End scheme, the BHS Horse Care and Welfare Team are available to offer you advice and support with any questions or concerns you may have.

 Equine End of Life Service